St Vincent Gardens: History

-The Albert Park Bowls Club was established in the park in 1873.
+The South Melbourne Lawn Tennis Club, later to become the Albert Park Lawn Tennis Club, was established in the park in 1884 and has two clay courts.

 The gardens were rejuvenated during 1903–1910 with much of the original landscaping being retained.

-In 2004, a Canary Island Palm was removed suffering from fusarium wilt otherwise known as Panama Disease.
+In 2004, a Canary Island palm was removed suffering from fusarium wilt otherwise known as Panama disease.
 In 2005 six significant trees were lost after a wild storm.